How long does it take to get a master’s degree?

 Capstone project and thesis requirements

-While not all master's degrees require a thesis or capstone, many do have a culminating project, like a written exam or research project, that allows students to wrap up what they've learned throughout the program.
+While not all master's degree programs require a thesis or capstone, many do have a culminating project, like a written exam or research project, that allows students to wrap up what they've learned.
 These requirements can sometimes extend a program beyond 30 credits.
 Generally, a master's degree thesis grants 3-6 credits.

 A thesis is sometimes optional, although you'll earn credits for completing it successfully if you choose to.
-Remember that pursuing an optional thesis may increase your credit load and extend the completion time for your degree.
+Remember that pursuing an optional thesis may increase your credit load and extend how long your master's degree program takes.

 Program format

-Online master's degree programs offer more flexibility than in-person programs, especially if they're asynchronous, meaning they don't have meeting times for live instruction.
+Choosing the right format for you is one of the biggest factors in how long grad school lasts.
+Online master's degree programs offer more flexibility than in-person programs, especially if they're asynchronous, meaning they don't have set meeting times for live instruction.
 This format could allow you to enroll in more classes per semester and reduce your program's length.

 Meanwhile, in-person programs have scheduled, synchronous classes and less wiggle room for scheduling.
-Hybrid programs blend in-person and online classes.
+Hybrid programs include a blend of in-person and online classes.

 Enrollment status

-Some master's programs let students choose between full-time or part-time enrollment.
+Some master's programs let students choose between full-time and part-time enrollment.
 Many schools consider 12 credits per semester to be full-time enrollment.

-If you enroll part-time, you might need an additional semester or two to finish your master's degree.
-However, some schools give students up to five or six years to complete their degrees.
+If you enroll part time, you might need an additional semester or two to earn your master's degree.
+However, some schools give students up to five or six years to earn their degrees.

 Accelerated programs and prior learning assessments